-have recognized that UNHCR's "analysis provides significant guidance for issues of refugee law."
+recognized that UNHCR's "analysis provides significant guidance for issues of refugee law."
 The U.S. Supreme Court has "consistently turned [to UNHCR] for assistance in interpreting our obligations under the Refugee Convention."
 In addition, under U.S. jurisprudence, U.S. courts have an obligation to construe U.S. statutes in a manner consistent with U.S. international obligations whenever possible.

-International law can be a helpful tool to support an individual's claim to refugee status.
-However, in order for international law to be considered, it must be part of the record.
-Therefore, please be advised to submit documentation of international law, such as UNHCR's Guidelines on International Protection or Eligibility Guidelines, 10 before the record when applicable to your client's case.
+International law can be used to support an individual's claim to refugee status.
+However, in order for international law to be considered in U.S. courts, it must be part of the record.
+Therefore, please be advised to submit relevant materials, such as UNHCR's Guidelines on International Protection or Eligibility Guidelines, 10 before the record when applicable to your client's case.